An Elephant Sitting Still : ‘TIFF’ Review – A Gritty Romanticism with Fatalism

 An Elephant Sitting Still TIFF Review: It is an exemplary and ambitious piece of art that plunges you into the desolate void, slowly eating up your morality and leaving a scar on your subconscious.

 Films like “An Elephant Sitting Still” are a reason I fell in love with cinema.
-It’s a cliche statement, but I often don’t use it.
+It’s a cliche statement.
+But I often don’t use it.
 The gravity of the statement could only be realised after seeing the film.
 It left me disturbed for a couple of days.
 It left me shattered.
-Something changed inside, something I can not point to.
+Something changed inside.
+Something I can not point to.
 The film is a giant monster chewing up the facade of delusional happiness.
 Bringing face to face to your true self.

 “You can go wherever you want, you won’t find anything different,” tragically exclaims Wang Jin (Liu Congxi) embracing his resentful fate.
 The state of suffering misery has rotten all the hope and thrown out in a big giant dumpster.
 And it stinks of human frailty that makes the smoky air of the surrounding asphyxiating.

 ‘An Elephant Sitting Still’ is a meditation on nihilism.
 An allegory of fatalism.
 It’s a tale of macabre spiritual crisis.
 Souls breathing in a wasteland, scarred by despondency for life, are lulled by hopelessness.
-Burning with a rage for the pain inflicted on them, they seek salvation in the myth.
+Burning with rage for the pain inflicted on them, they seek salvation in the myth.
 The myth believed with such stubbornness it becomes a delusional reality.
 A symbol of hope and change.
 As the legend goes, an elephant sits in a zoo and refuses to eat or move as if contemplating the purpose for its existence.
 In a way, it seems to echo the characters’ alienated existence.

 “The world is a wasteland,” Yang Cheng (Zhang Yu), a young local hooligan, blatantly admits.
 Fan Chao’s camera work is plausible and effective in creating a dreary milieu.
 Shot in low light and low contrast, Fan Chao takes long-takes often using the shallow focus and close-ups to reveal the intimate details of the characters & study the psychological introspection.
 The internal feelings of misery and tragedy are further intensified shooting the filthy & hostile surrounding in deep focus and gradually blurs it to bring the characters in close-up.
 The melancholic sound immaculately dissolves in the muted colours of every frame to make the already gloomy subject pessimistic.